oslo-project/webauthn/docs/pages/reference/main/DecodedCOSEPublicKey.md

 # DecodedCOSEPublicKey

-The decoded COSE public key as an object, where CBOR integers are `Number` and bit strings are `Uint8Array`.
+The decoded COSE public key, where:

+- COSE integers are `Number`
+- COSE bit strings are `Uint8Array`
+- COSE arrays are JS arrays
+- COSE maps are JS objects with stringified keys

 ## Definition